thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 ```
 ### Hashing

  Hashing is the process of converting some large amount of data into a much smaller amount (typically a single integer) in a repeatable way so that it can be looked up in a table in constant-time (O(1)), which is important for high-performance algorithms and data structures.
-[1](http://stackoverflow.com/questions/2671376/ddg#2671398)
+You can read more [here](http://stackoverflow.com/questions/2671376/ddg#2671398)

  Dictionary and List are not allowed, but Tuples are.